defeo/class-cost/technical-annex.md

 However, the mathematical foundations of Stolbunov's cryptosystems and CSIDH lend themselves to more detailed constructions.
-In particular,
-we now have new and efficient isogeny-based digital signature schemes, such as CSI-FiSh and SQISign, as well as advanced cryptosystems including threshold signatures and Verifiable Delay Functions.[^1]
+We now have a new and efficient isogeny-based digital signature schemes, CSI-FiSh, and more advanced protocols such as threshold signatures.

-[^1:] This paragraph seems to suggest that SQISign or VDFs are based on CSIDH, which is wrong.
+The flexibility of isogeny-based cryptosystems more generally has also recently come to light in, for example, another efficient isogeny-based digital signature scheme, SQISign, and isogeny-based Verifiable Delay Functions.

 Conversely, these newer and more complicated cryptosystems require a more sophisticated security analysis,